Running the Calico tutorials on CoreOS Container Linux using Vagrant and VirtualBox

 You should see output like this on each node

-vagrant@calico-01:~$ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 408bd2b9ba53 quay.io/calico/node:latest "start_runit" About an hour ago Up About an hour calico-node
+vagrant@calico-01:~$ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 408bd2b9ba53 quay.io/calico/node:master "start_runit" About an hour ago Up About an hour calico-node

 Now that you have a basic two node CoreOS Container Linux cluster setup, see Security using Calico Profiles for a simple security walkthrough.